iatorm/jellyfish/doc.md

 - `F` blocks all functions.
 An operator can still take an input through this character, but instead of a function, its output value will be considered.
 - `A` blocks all arguments.
 An operator will not be evaluated on the arguments of an input obtained through it.
 - `E` turns a southward argument-seeking process to the east.
-- `S` turns an eastward ergument-seeking process to the south.
+- `S` turns an eastward argument-seeking process to the south.
 - `X` is a combination of `E` and `S`.

 ### Functions